1936 FA Cup final: Arsenal

 In their quarter final, they defeated Second Division Barnsley 4–1, having outplayed them right from the start, the first goal coming in the fourth minute from Beasley in an attacking move.
 Bowden scored the second goal, and the third came from a penalty scored by Bastin.
 The fourth and final Arsenal goal was Beasley's second, with Barnsley's consolation goal coming a couple of minutes from the end of the match.
-In the semi final, played at Huddersfield Town's ground, beating Grimsby Town 1–0 in a match that was described by reporters as completely one sided, with the goal coming from Bastin five minutes before half time.
+In the semi-final, played at Huddersfield Town's ground, Arsenal beat Grimsby Town 1–0 in a match that was described by reporters as completely one-sided, with the goal coming from Bastin five minutes before half-time.

 Sheffield United

 Meanwhile, Sheffield United's third round match at Burnley ended in a 0–0 draw, before winning 2–1 in the replay at home on a snow-covered pitch in a game that was marred by heavy fog at the start.
 Harold Barton scored for United, before Ted Hancock equalized for Burnley.
 Bobby Barclay scored United's second goal before the break.
 An additional goal by Jock Dodds for United was disallowed in the second half due to the player being ruled offside.

 The fourth round saw them drawn away again, this time at Preston North End again drawing 0–0 in the initial match, the return match at home on 30 January this time resulting in a 2–0 victory after playing the entire second half with only ten men in front of a crowd of 34,259 supporters.
 In comparison, a record crowd of 68,287 at Bramall Lane saw Sheffield United defeat Leeds United 3–1, the first time in the tournament they won without going to a replay.
-They repeated that scoreline against Tottenham Hotspur in the quarter final on a marshy pitch in driving snow.
+They repeated that scoreline against Tottenham Hotspur in the quarter-final on a marshy pitch in driving snow.
 United were up by half time thanks to a goal by Barclay.
 In the second half, Spurs came back strongly, but two goals from Dodds won the game for United, with Tottenham scoring a consolation goal late on.

-Sheffield United were drawn against Fulham in the semi final, which guaranteed that a Second Division team would make it through to the final.
+Sheffield United were drawn against Fulham in the semi-final, which guaranteed that a Second Division team would make it through to the final.
 The match was held at Wolverhampton Wanderers' Molineux Stadium on 21 March, where United won 2–1.
 The two teams faced each other again a week later in a league match, where Fulham won 1–0 thanks to a penalty, ending an unbeaten run of 22 games for United.